sourcegraph/careers/job-descriptions/engineering-manager-distribution.md

 ## Nice-to-haves

+- Experience leading infrastructure teams in particular.
+- A network of excellent software engineers who would be interested to work with you again at Sourcegraph.
 - Published blog posts and/or tech talks about your work.
-- A network of excellent software engineers who would be interested to work with you again at Sourcegraph.

 ## Learn more about us